SaxenaApeksha/MySecretNotes/README.md

 # MySecretNotes
-Modern Notes app in Browser
+Modern Notes app in Browser.

 ## What it does ##